LucianDavies/blog/content/posts/genesis.md

 ---

 Every now and then you just need a clean slate.
 So lets start from the top.
 Hie, my name is Tonderai and I am a software developer.
-This new blog is going to document the things I am learning kinda giving you a front row view for the things that interests me.
+This new blog is going to document the things I am learning, kinda giving you a front row view for the things that interests me.
 At the top of the list is [Rust](https://www.rust-lang.org/).
 For those that dont know